The HHH Record

 Two federal lawsuits filed

 California federal court (Judge Rita F. Lin) and D.C.
 Circuit.
 Claims: denied due process, First Amendment retaliation, president lacks authority.
+See legal analysis.

 LEGAL